Archway Cookies: Changes in ownership - Specialty Foods Corporation / Parmalat / Catterton Partners

 On October 30, 1996, Archway Chairman Thomas Olin died suddenly, eventually precipitating the sale of Archway Cookies, Incorporated in 1998 to Specialty Foods Corporation.
-SFC was concentrating on their baking business and bought Archway Cookies, along with San Diego Bread Company for more than US$100+ million.
-This purchase by SFC occurred in conjunction with its purchase of the Mother's Cookies brand, and continued an ongoing trend of consolidation within the industry.
+SFC was concentrating on their baking business and bought Archway Cookies along with San Diego Bread Company for more than US$100+ million.
+This purchase by SFC occurred in conjunction with its purchase of the Mother's Cookies brand and continued an ongoing trend of consolidation within the industry.

 In 2000, Specialty sold the Mother's and Archway brands to Parmalat Finanziaria, a division of Parmalat, for a reported US$250 million.
 In 2005, Parmalat (plagued by scandals and bankruptcy unrelated to Archway) sold — for an undisclosed amount — what was by then called Archway & Mother's Cookie Co. to Catterton Partners, a private-equity firm specializing in leveraged buyouts, recapitalizations and growth capital investments in middle-market companies.
 Catterton, in turn, hired Insight Holdings to manage the company, but three Catterton executives were appointed to Archway's board of directors.
 Former Archway employees claim that Insight largely managed the company through telephone and videoconference calls.
 Archway had a bank line of credit from Wachovia, a financial-services company, that was dependent on certain financial targets being met.
 In order to meet these targets and to obtain cash from Wachovia, Archway engaged in an alleged fraud.
 Specifically, it allegedly began to report bogus sales numbers by booking "virtual sales" which were, in fact, non-existent.
 Throughout the year (2005) cookie sales began to drop with sales falling to US$152 million.
-Archway's outside auditors, Ernst & Young threatened to issue a going-concern qualification on Archway's financial statements.
-In 2008, Specialty Foods filed for reorganization under Chapter 11 bankruptcy protection.
+Archway's outside auditors, Ernst & Young, threatened to issue a going-concern qualification on Archway's financial statements.

 A series of lawsuits have since been filed against Catterton, Insight Holdings, Archway, and various executives and former executives of each of these companies.
 In one of the lawsuits, Catterton is accused by a group of creditors that the alleged accounting fraud continued for as long as it did because of the "control, participation and acquiescence" of Catterton.

 Lance buys the Archway brand

 In December 2008, Lance won the bankruptcy auction for Archway Cookies.
 Lance reopened the plant in Ashland, Ohio, and Archway again began producing cookies.
-Following its acquisition of Archway, Lance has trimmed Archway's product line from nearly 100 to 21.
-Archway still manufactures its popular varieties of oatmeal cookies and several of the popular products that were exclusive to Mother's Cookies prior to their merger, including frosted Animal crackers.
+Following its acquisition of Archway, Lance trimmed Archway's product line from nearly 100 to 21.
+Archway still manufactures its popular varieties of oatmeal cookies and several of the popular products exclusive to Mother's Cookies prior to their merger, including frosted Animal crackers.